Thursday, 27 November 2025

 This trick of mine works well for me.

-As soon as I get on the plane, even before it takes off, I set my watch to the destination time, so if I get on the Singapore-bound plane in London at midnight, I set my watch to 7am/8am (BST/GMT [British Summer Time / Greenwich Meridian Time]) which is Singapore time.
+As soon as I get on the plane, even before it takes off, I’ll set my watch to the destination time.
+So, if I get on a Singapore-bound plane in London at midnight, I’ll adjust my watch to read 7am / 8am which is the time in Singapore (depending on whether its BST [British Summer Time] or GMT [Greenwich Meridian Time]).

-Throughout the flight, I’ll look at my watch and say, “Ah, it’s 7am/8am, breakfast time,” or something along those lines to create an association, to train the brain/body into being in the destination time frame throughout the duration of the flight.
+Throughout the flight, I’ll look at my watch and think, “Ah, it’s 7am/8am.
+Breakfast time!” or something along those lines to create an association, to train the brain/body into being in the destination time frame throughout the duration of the flight.

-By the time I arrive in Singapore, my body will have been in the Singapore time frame for 12+ hours (if direct flight), or longer (if not direct).
+By the time I arrive in Singapore, my body will have been in the Singapore time frame for 12-odd hours (if it’s a direct flight), or longer (if it’s not a direct flight).

-And, of course, sleep throughout the flight, and drink lots of water.
+Of course, sleep as much as possible throughout the flight, and drink lots of water.

 No comments: